 Inversine is currently our only marketed product.
 Inversine is approved in the United States for the management of moderately severe to severe essential hypertension.
-Our market research suggests, however, that Inversine is prescribed predominantly for the treatment of Tourette's syndrome and other neuropsychiatric disorders.
+We believe that Inversine is prescribed predominantly for the treatment of neuropsychiatric disorders, including Tourette's syndrome, autism and bipolar disorder, in children and adolescents at a lower dose than is used for hypertension.
 Inversine has been approved for marketing since the 1950s.
 We acquired marketing rights to the product in August 2002 from Layton Bioscience, Inc., which had previously acquired the rights from Merck & Co., Inc. In connection with our acquisition, we assumed Layton's obligations under the agreement pursuant to which Layton acquired the rights from Merck.
 Pursuant to that agreement, we pay Merck an amount each year based on annual sales of Inversine, subject to a specified annual maximum.
 Our annual payment obligation to Merck expires in 2008.